Tablet maker DataWind plans to raise about C$30 mln in IPO

 If the over-allotment option is exercised in full DataWind will have 22.22 million shares outstanding after completion of the offering, valuing it on paper at roughly C$117 million.

-The DataWind IPO comes close on the heels of another tech IPO in Canada, Kinaxis Inc. The Ottawa-based software company earlier in the week said it plans to raise C$100.6 million via an IPO and a secondary offering.
+The DataWind IPO comes close on the heels of another tech IPO in Canada, Kinaxis Inc IPO-KINA.TO.
+The Ottawa-based software company earlier in the week said it plans to raise C$100.6 million via an IPO and a secondary offering.

 Although many have predicted a slew of Canadian tech IPOs this year, activity so far has been relatively muted, and many much talked about names in the sector such as Shopify, HootSuite Media and Desire2Learn, have yet to move on an IPO.